 Professional and Community Involvement

-- Associate General Counsel; Member Board of Directors; and Member of Executive Committee, Builders and Remodelers Association of Greater Boston (BRAGB) (2013 to present)
+- Associate General Counsel; Member Board of Directors; and Member of Executive Committee, Builders and Remodelers Association of Greater Boston (BRAGB), 2013-2023

 - Member, American Bar Association, Environmental and Real Estate Law Sections